Southern California's Chayce Beckham reacts to winning 'American Idol' as 'boy next door'

-Beckham is heading from Apple Valley, California, to a career in music.
+Beckham is heading from Apple Valley, California, to Nashville, Tennessee, where he'll continue his career in music.

 The 24-year-old was the last contestant standing from thousands of hopefuls who wanted to win the coveted title.
 In a tight race, America picked the Inland Empire native.

-"I'm like your buddy, your co-worker, nephew, grandson, singing the songs," Chayce Beckham told George Pennacchio, Eyewitness News' entertainment guru.
-"People know somebody like that.
-Connect with someone when you can bring it home."
+"I'm just like your buddy down the street, I'm your co-worker, I'm your nephew, I'm your grandson," Chayce Beckham told George Pennacchio, Eyewitness News' entertainment guru.
+"Singing the songs that I got to sing and sharing my story, I feel like a lot of people know somebody like that.
+I think it's a little bit easier to connect with the song when you can bring it home."

 And the new 'American Idol' is....